What are your career goals for 2019?

 Power of Planning

 Once you’ve identified where you want to go a well thought out plan will give you both direction and structure.
 Write down what you want to achieve in the given period, six months, year and you can break it down by a week to week guide.
-Our CEO Ronan Colleran in Azon Recruitment Group advised us before that every Sunday evening he works out he’s top 2/3 priorities for the week ahead.
+Our CEO Ronan Colleran in Azon Recruitment Group advised us before that every Sunday evening he works out his top 2/3 priorities for the week ahead.
 I personally do a to do list in my diary before I leave the office every evening so I’m ready to get stuck in the following morning.
 Find out what works best for you.

 Knowledge is Power – Invest in Yourself